FAQMost asked questions

 What kind of food can I expect when I book ‘Healthy home-made breakfast and dinner’?

-All meals and drinks will be as organic and local as possible and made by Val with love.
+All meals and drinks will be as organic and local as possible and made by Val with a lot of love and no meat.
+The courses change from week to week and from season to season.

 - Coffee/tea and milk